“My daughter pushes me. I want to learn to walk again for her”

 Dale received a multimillion-pound compensation settlement that has enabled him to have access to an exo-skeleton for rehabilitation.

 Dale is now able to stand and walk on crutches thanks to the exo-skeleton.
 He works part-time demonstrating the benefits of the exo-skeleton.

 Dale has recently taken up clay pigeon shooting.
 He says it’s the closest thing to a reminder of life in the army.

 “The case was from the beginning a scary journey”, says Dale, “but one that has allowed me and my family to continue with life, and to continue with a secure future.”

-We have teamed up with three other clients who have suffered catastrophic injuries to also tell their stories.
+We have teamed up with three other clients who have catastrophic injuries to also tell their stories.
 Please visit the Life Beyond Injury webpage to see their films.

 We hope that by sharing these stories, newly injured people can see that with the right support they too can overcome adversity to lead full and active lives.

 Please feel free to share our films.
 You can join in the conversation and share your stories of overcoming adversity to lead a fulfilling life beyond injury:

 Or on Facebook, using the same #lifebeyondinjury hashtag.